Berkeley High Jacket: History

 The Jacket was founded as the Berkeley High School Weekly News in 1912 by Edwin Elam, Jr. and Arthur Earll.
 By the 1920s, the paper adopted its name from the mascot of Berkeley High School, the Yellowjacket, and over the years it was published variously as the Berkeley Jacket, Berkeley Straight Jacket, Straight Jacket, Berkeley High Straight Jacket, and the Berkeley Daily Jacket.

 From around the mid-1950s into the early 1960s, the paper was a daily, printed by students in the school's own print shop.
 Most issues at that time were one-sheets, that is, two-sided, 8½ x 11 inch pages.
 Friday issues were usually four pages long.

 The paper is published every other Friday and is usually sixteen pages long, with only the front, back, and two middle pages in color.
-There are five sections in the paper: news, opinion, features, entertainment, and sports.
-The staff of the Jacket includes more than one hundred student editors, reporters, photographers, and videographers as well as one faculty advisor.
-The Jacket's editorial board is composed of about twenty-five students who are elected by the previous year's senior editors.
+There are six sections in the paper: news, opinion, features, entertainment, sports, and investigative.
+The staff of the Jacket includes more than one hundred and fifty student editors, reporters, photographers, and videographers as well as one faculty advisor.
+The Jacket's editorial board is composed of about forty-five students who are elected by the previous year's editors.